The AI Memory Gap: Users Misremember What They Created With AI or Without: Method

 \subsection{Participant Recruitment}

-Our sample comprises \nMain{} generally healthy people.
-Out of those 89 self-identified as female and 95 as male.
+Our sample consisted of \nMain{} healthy adults.
+Out of those, 89 self-identified as female and 95 as male.
 All participants were either based in the US (72 people) or the UK (112 people) and all of them listed English as their primary language, with all but 7 participants being native speakers.
 Their age ranged from 19 to 75 (mean=39.8, SD=12.7).
 We asked participants how often they use AI tools (e.g., ChatGPT, Claude, Copilot).
-Most of them (139) reported daily use or several times a week, some (35) once a week or several times a month, and few participants (10) rarely or never user AI.
+Most of them (139) reported daily use or several times a week, some (35) once a week or several times a month, and few participants (10) rarely or never use AI.
 Most participants had a college degree: 82 held a bachelor's, 28 a master's, and 7 a doctorate.
 Eleven reported an associate degree.
 37 had a high school diploma and 18 had some college education without a degree.
 One reported another type of education.

-The sample was acquired through the online platform Prolific~\footnote{\url{www.prolific.com}}.
-We excluded \nExcl{} participants from the initially recruited \nRec{} people, as they either did not complete Phase 2 of the experiment within the required three-day window (6 people) or our logs showed that they did not complete the tasks correctly (10 people; e.g., entering ``no idea'' or always submitting the same text).
+The sample was acquired through the online platform Prolific\footnote{\url{www.prolific.com}}.
+We recruited participants until we obtained \nRec{} valid and complete responses in Phase 1.
+This target sample size was estimated based on an a priori power analysis, indicating that \nRec{} participants would provide \pct{80} power to detect a small correlation of $r > .20$ when calculating differences between self-rated and actual task performance, which we expected to be a small effect.
+We excluded \nExcl{} participants from the initially recruited \nRec{} people, as they either did not complete Phase 2 of the experiment within the required 48-hour window (6 people) or our logs showed that they did not complete the tasks correctly (10 people; e.g., entering ``no idea'' or always submitting the same text).
 Participants who completed both parts of the experiment received a total compensation of £23.
 The average completion time was 107 minutes, resulting in an effective hourly rate of approximately £12.90.
 The experiment was approved by our institution's ethics committee.